Here is a story about hobby farm life.

 When you first start running a business, getting help can be expensive.
 If you decide to hire employees, then you’re going to need to pay for that time.
 That is another chunk out of your capital that you need to think about and plan for.

 However, you may be going solo for a while.
-Then, it is still important to recognize the areas where you might need some extra help.
+Then, it is still important to recognize the business areas where help is needed.

 For instance, there’s a good chance that you’re going to need professional support from an accountant or attorney at some point.

 So, decide on the places where you could benefit from some extra help.
-Then, make the investment when the time is right.
+Then, make the necessary business investments when the time is right.

 Making Money With A Hobby Farm Requires Patience